Skip to content

 Yet many compressed air, gas, and vacuum systems are compromised by wear and poor maintenance practices, which contribute to the greatest waste of all—the ever-present leaks.
 These leaks can be hidden behind machines, at connection points, overhead in fixed pipes, or cracked pipes, or worn hoses.
 The waste adds up quickly and can even lead to downtime.

-The high cost of wasted compressed air
+The high cost of wasted compressed air:-

 The Department of Energy estimates an average plant that has not been well maintained, can waste 20 % of its total compressed air production capacity through leaks.
 The energy costs associated with air leaks are a single factor in the overall cost.
 Air leaks can also lead to capital expenses, rework, downtime or quality issues, and increased maintenance costs.